ahessl/ClimSynth/README.md

 ##### To Do List
 1) Separate grow.seas.R into a separate function to set beginning of growth year and one to summarize by user defined growing season.
 1) Be able to download from prism site.
+Not so easy - have to download grids, one year at a time.